31 March 2023

 ONE - Design a New Patio

 What better way to enjoy the long hot summer nights than on a new patio?!
 Planning ahead in April can really pay off, with time to create a new design, remove the old flagstones and replace with the new patio of choice.
-Limestone Slabs, Indian Sandstone Slabs and Porcelain Tiles are both popular choices for garden paving in 2020.
+Limestone Slabs, Indian Sandstone Slabs and Porcelain Tiles are both popular choices for garden paving in 2023.

 TWO - Clean the Greenhouse

 Pick a dry sunny day to clean the greenhouse interior, if possible removing all items, brushing down the shelves and window sills and depending on the flooring material either brushing, mopping or power washing.
-Take particular care to clean the windows and wipe down to remove any residue.
+Take particular care to clean the windows and wipe them down to remove any residue.

 THREE - Get FREE Plants

 One of the very best April Gardening Tips is to get plants for free by splitting and replanting perennials that have become woody or died back at the centre.
-It's wise to turn the earth over, fertilise and water well to give your free plants the best possible start.
+It's wise to turn the earth over, and fertilise and water well to give your free plants the best possible start.